slcs-jsc/mptrac/README.md

 Please do not hesitate to contact us if you have any questions or need assistance.

 ## License

+MPTRAC is being developed at the Jülich Supercomputing Centre, Forschungszentrum Jülich, Germany.

 MPTRAC is distributed under the terms of the [GNU General Public License v3.0](https://github.com/slcs-jsc/mptrac/blob/master/COPYING).